david32768/Jynx/README.md

 *	--SIMPLE_VERIFIER use ASM SimpleVerifier (default)
 *	--ALLOW_CLASS_FORNAME let simple verifier use Class.forName()
 *	--CHECK_METHOD_REFERENCES check that called methods exist (on class path)
+*	--DO_NOT_PREPEND_CLASSNAME do not prepend class name if necessary in invokestatic etc.
+*	 --DO_NOT_PREPEND_CLASSNAME do not prepend class name if necessary in invokestatic etc.

 ## Jasmin 1.0